BrokenSwing/Comixaire/specifications/usercases/recommendations-query/README.md

 ## 1.1.
 Brief Description

 This use case allows a client to consult documents recommended for him/her.
-This use case allows an employee to consult documents recommended for a client.
+This use case allows an employee or an administrator to consult documents recommended for a client.

 ## 1.2.
 Flow of events